- Most seizures happen suddenly without warning, last a short time (a few seconds or minutes) and stop by themselves.

 Diagnosis and treatment

-- Epilepsy can start at any age, but is most commonly diagnosed in people under 20 and people over 65.
-This is because some causes are more common in young people (such as difficulties at their birth, childhood infections or accidents) and in older people (such as strokes that lead to epilepsy).
+- Epilepsy can start at any age.
 For some people their epilepsy might ‘go away’ and they stop having seizures.
 This is called spontaneous remission.

 - Epilepsy can be difficult to diagnose and there are a number of different tests that might be done to help with a diagnosis such as an Electroencephalogram (EEG) or a Magnetic Resonance Imaging (MRI) scan.

-- Epilepsy is usually treated with medication called anti-epileptic drugs (AEDs).
-AEDs aim to stop seizures from happening, but they do not cure epilepsy.
+- Epilepsy is usually treated with anti-seizure medication (ASM).
+ASM aims to stop seizures from happening, but does not cure epilepsy.

-- With the right AEDs, up to 70% of people with epilepsy could have their seizures controlled (stopped).
+- With the right ASM, up to 70% of people with epilepsy could have their seizures controlled.

-- The first AED used to treat epilepsy was phenobarbitone in 1912.
-There are now over 28 different AEDs available in the UK.
+- The first ASM used to treat epilepsy was phenobarbitone in 1912.
+There are now over 30 different ASMs available in the UK.

-- For people who do not have their seizures controlled with AEDs, surgery may be an option.
+- For people who do not have their seizures controlled with ASM, surgery may be an option.
 This can involve removing the part of their brain that causes the seizures.

 If there is a possibility that you have epilepsy, NICE recommends that you are referred to a specialist, (a doctor who is trained in diagnosing and treating epilepsy) within two weeks.
 Your diagnosis is based on finding out what happened to you before, during and after your seizures.